BGDlab/BGDlab.github.io/index.md

 # Welcome

 Welcome to the BGDLab Wiki.
 This site is meant for internal use and is hosted from [our GitHub repository](https://github.com/BGDlab/BGDlab.github.io).
 For public-facing information see the [BGDLab webpage](https://www.bgdlab.org).
+If you are new to the lab, check out [the onboarding page](https://bgdlab.github.io/admin/onboarding.html).

 ## About us